-$$\varepsilon_0 = \frac{T}{T_c} - 1 \tag{16}$$
+$$\varepsilon_0 = \frac{T}{T_c} - 1,\tag{16}$$

-5.2.
-Modelling SLWC
+5.2 Modelling SLWC

-Previous studies have already underlined the difficulty to model the SLWC together with its impact on surface radiations.
-Modelling SLWCs over Antarctica is challenging because 1) operational observations are scarce since the majority of meteorological radiosondes are released from ground stations located at the coast and very few of them are maintained all year long, and satellite observations are limited to 60°S in geostationary orbit whilst, in a polar orbit, the number of available orbits does not exceed 15 per day, and 2) the model should provide a partition function favouring liquid water at the expense of ice for temperatures between -36°C and 0°C in order to calculate realistic SLW contents.
-Differences of 20 to 50 W m-2 in the net surface irradiance were found in the Arpege model (Pailleux et al., 2015) between clouds made of ice or liquid water during the summer 2018-2019 (Ricaud et al., 2020), differences that are very consistent with the results obtained in the present study.
-Although SLWCs are less present over the Antarctic Plateau than over the coastal region, their radiative impact is not negligible and should be taken into account with great care in order to estimate the radiative budget of the Antarctic continent in one hand, and, on the other hand, over the entire Earth.
+Previous studies have already underlined the difficulty of modelling the SLWC together with its impact on surface radiations.
+Modelling SLWCs over Antarctica is challenging because (1) operational observations are scarce since the majority of meteorological radiosondes are released from ground stations located on the coast, and very few of them are maintained all year long, and satellite observations are limited to 60° S in geostationary orbit, whilst, in a polar orbit, the number of available orbits does not exceed $15 d^{-1}$ , and (2) the model should provide a partition function favouring liquid water at the expense of ice for temperatures between -36and 0 °C in order to calculate realistic SLW contents.
+Differences of 20 to $50 \text{ Wm}^{-2}$ in the net surface irradiance were found in the Arpege model (Pailleux et al., 2015) between clouds made of ice or liquid water during the summer 2018-2019 (Ricaud et al., 2020), differences that are very consistent with the results obtained in the present study.
+Although SLWCs are less present over the Antarctic Plateau than over the coastal region, their radiative impact is not negligible and should be taken into account with great care in order to estimate the radiative budget of the Antarctic continent on the one hand and, on the other hand, over the entire Earth.